Protect lives, not just properties with our Damp and Mould training course

 Anybody can carry out PAT testing as long as they have completed appropriate training which has given them enough knowledge and practical experience to be considered competent.
 A ‘competent’ individual is defined by the following in the Institute of Engineering and Technology Code of Practice, 3rd edition:

-If you are testing equipment in a low-risk environment, someone with a good level of electrical knowledge and training can carry out visual inspections and deem whether an appliance is safe to use.
+If you are testing equipment in a low-risk environment, someone with a good level of electrical knowledge and training can carry out visual inspections and determine whether an appliance is safe to use.
 However, an official PAT tester will be required for an appliance that needs a combined inspection and test as this requires specific equipment and the ability to use it.

 In order to receive PAT testing qualifications, you will need to complete a PAT tester course.
 This is available from a wide range of providers, some of which require previous electrical experience to qualify as an official PAT tester.